zacksimpson/composer-tool/README.md

 ## Features

-* WYSIWYG Markdown editing – formatting renders in real time as you type
+* WYSIWYG Markdown editing: formatting renders in real time as you type
 * Copy note contents as either Markdown or plain text
 * Organize notes into folders, with bulk move and reorder support
 * Notes sorted by most recently edited, always at the top